-Pokémon Organized Play encourages Professors to sanction their tournaments no later than 14 days prior to the date on which the event is scheduled to take place.
+Pokémon Organized Play requires Professors to sanction their Championship Series Events at least 14 days in advance of the date on which the event is scheduled to take place.
 This ensures that players have adequate opportunity to find the tournament using the Event Locator tool.